 So now that you know what a hashtag is, it’s time for you to know the basics and the best practices of using hashtags.

 According to SocialMediaToday.com, “Using Hashtags in Social Media: A How-To Guide,” by Mila Araujo, brand-generated hashtags are effective if your posts give a group of people who are already interested in a specific category, a reason to talk about and relate to.
-You always want to keep it simple, be specific and use call to actions.
-Placing a #hashtag in a well-trafficked public location can generate buzz about your brand, product or service.
+You always want to keep it simple, be specific, and use call to action.
+Placing a #hashtag in a well-trafficked public location can generate buzz about your brand, product, or service.

 Here’s a step-by-step guide: